astromerov/Projects/README.md

 ### Acing JavaScript
-This particular repo is to keep myself up to date and never forget the power of JavaScript
+The purpose of this repository is to keep both necessary and unnecessary stuff